Conservation Heroes: Meet the Land Protection Committee

 Members of the Committee who have strong community connections often bring the voices of those they serve.
 Rebecca Stevens has a personal commitment to land and water protection in the Coeur d’Alene Basin, and that commitment fills her professional life as well.
 Rebecca is Lake Management Restoration Coordinator for the Coeur d’Alene Tribe.
 A biologist by training, she first worked with a native tribe, the Ojibwe Community around Bemidji, Minnesota, while she was in college.
 Now she finds consonance between the tribe’s goals and the Land Conservancy’s goals for preserving land in the Lake Coeur d’Alene watershed, which is also the aboriginal territory of the Coeur d’Alene Tribe.

 Paul Knowles also brings his personal passion and his professional knowledge to the Land Protection Committee.
 As Manager of Special Projects for Spokane County Department of Parks and Recreation, and with a masters degree in urban and regional planning, he brings questions about the landscape scale to review of the Conservancy’s projects.
-Paul grew up on the Tallulah Reservation in Graham County, Washington, cementing an interest in the outdoors by wandering the beaches and forests around his home.
+Paul grew up on the Tulalip Indian Reservation in Snohomish County, Washington, cementing an interest in the outdoors by wandering the beaches and forests around his home.
 As someone who focuses on land for public access in his day job, Paul brings a public use lens to the Land Conservancy.
 “What things should we be thinking about,” Paul asks of a project like Waikiki Springs.
 “How do we engage the community in this project?”

 Part of the Conservancy’s mission is to protect habitat, including rivers and lakes for waterfowl, forests and grasslands for songbirds, and undeveloped land for migratory birds.
 Lisa Langelier is the Land Protection Committee member who knows birds.
 Retired from a career with the US Fish and Wildlife Service, Lisa was most recently manager of three national wildlife refuges that merged into a refuge complex (Little Pend Oreille, Kootenai and Turnbull National Wildlife Refuges).
 She has spent her career and her free time studying birds.
 Twice a month during the winter, Lisa and a friend do two raptor counts in Spokane & Lincoln counties, looking for birds of prey: red tail hawks, kestrels, bald eagles, rough legged hawks, northern harriers.
 As someone who brings both a wildlife management perspective and an understanding of forest habitats, Lisa knows what kind of land makes good habitat and she knows what it takes to manage a piece of land for habitat and public use.